Farah Palmer Cup: Bay of Plenty Volcanix too good for Manawatu Turbos

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

-Manawatu are blessed with some electric backs, Crystal Mayes and Selica Winiata have set fields alight on the international stage, and it was Mayes who hit back with a try 20 minutes into the game to make it 5-all.
+Manawatu are blessed with some electric backs - Crystal Mayes and Selica Winiata have set fields alight on the international stag - and it was Mayes who hit back with a try 20 minutes into the game to make it 5-all.

 Manawatu scored twice more, through second five Lauren Balsillie and winger Kahurangi Sturmey to lead 17-5.